RafaelChefe/toy_robot/README.md

 ## Considerations about the development:

 * Since the application is about a robot that receives and executes commands, it made perfect sense to use the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern) to implement it.
-It also mades is very easy to add new commands as needed, like a `TELEPORT` command, that would teleport the robot to a random place on the table.
+It also makes it very easy to add new commands as needed, like a `TELEPORT` command, that would teleport the robot to a random place on the table.

 * The table is passed along to the commands when needed, and it's responsible for checking if a position is valid or not.
 If we need, say, a flying robot that moves in a three-dimensional space instead of a 2D table, it would be easy to implement it.